formicidae-tracker/myrmidon/README.rst

 • `Request a Feature <https://github.com/formicidae-tracker/myrmidon/issues/new?template=feature_request.md>`_

 **fort-myrmidon** is an API to facilitate access and analyzis of manage and visualize large Ant tracking datasets.
 It is used to manipulate metadata files (.myrmidon).
 Those files catalogs ant identifications with the help of fiducial tags, and other properties such as size and shapes and user-defined metadata.
-It proposes python and R bindings with **py_fort_myrmidon** and **r-fort-myrmidon** packages.
+It proposes python with **formicidae-tracker-myrmidon** package.  packages.

 **fort-studio** is a graphical interface that helps manual creation and editing of **.myrmidon** files, and to provide basic visualization of